HPD Violations for NYC.

-Demolition of a building or structure involves dismantling, clearing, recycling, salvaging and other processes that makes use of specialized equipment such as cranes, explosives, loaders, tractors and even wrecking balls.
-Usefull articles: Lead Paint Removal.
+Demolition of a building or structure involves dismantling, clearing, recycling, salvaging and other processes that make use of specialized equipment such as cranes, explosives, loaders, tractors and even wrecking balls.
+Useful articles: Lead Paint Removal.
 Complaints, Tips, and Lead Violations.

 Interior demolition involves demolishing not the entire structure but just spaces within a structure to prepare it for reuse or upgrade the space which was brought down.
-Interior demolition ranges from ceiling removal, removal and change of flooring to even selective structural removal and rebuild.
+Interior demolition ranges from ceiling removal, removal and change of flooring to even selective structural removal; And finally, rebuild.

 How the HPD violations is issued?

-Upon receiving and verifying the complaint of a violation, a Notice of Violation (NOV) is served by the Department of Housing and Development on the owner.
-The owner is given a time period within which to fix all the problems.
+Upon receiving and verifying the complaint of a violation, a Notice of Violation (NOV) is served; By the Department of Housing and Development, on the owner.
+So, the owner is given a time period within which to fix all the problems.

 While the other percentage are complaints from pests and rodent infestations, inadequate repairs or maintenance, inappropriate or poor building material, and many other complaints related to these.
 It is then the responsibility of the housing inspection officer to verify and record these complaints about rectification.